Shops and Buses

 Things started to expand and business was not limited to local village groups or school outings!
 He started coach tours to Switzerland and various other European destinations – being one of the first coach operators in Norfolk to take his vehicles abroad.

 At one point, “Spratts” was operating 30 vehicles from its Wreningham base.
-See further examples of his early cars / taxis and buses on this page.
+See further examples of his early cars/taxis and buses on this page.

 About Colin Spratt

-Colin Spratt always came up with new ideas, being the first company in Norfolk to have coaches adapted to enable the disabled who were wheelchair bound could go out for the day; he was also believed to be the first in Norfolk to have larger 57 seater coaches.
-Colin retired from the day to day running of the company in the 1990s.
+Colin Spratt always came up with new ideas, being the first company in Norfolk to have coaches adapted to enable the disabled who were wheelchair-bound could go out for the day; he was also believed to be the first in Norfolk to have larger 57-seater coaches.
+Colin retired from the day-to-day running of the company in the 1990s.

 Other Village Shops etc